maidsafe/rfcs/README.md

     impossible).
 However, the argument supporting the disposition on the RFC needs to have already been clearly articulated, and there should not be a strong consensus *against* that position outside of the sub-team.
-Sub-team members use their best judgment in taking this step, and the FCP itself ensures there is ample time and notification for stakeholders to push back if it is made prematurely.
+Sub-team members use their best judgement in taking this step, and the FCP itself ensures there is ample time and notification for stakeholders to push back if it is made prematurely.
   - For RFCs with lengthy discussion, the motion to FCP is usually preceded by